Roshan1299/Memory_Game/README.md

 5. If the two cards do not match, they are flipped back face down.
 6. The game continues until all pairs are found.

+## How to Play

+1. Open the index.html file in a web browser.
+2. The game board will be displayed with all cards face down.
+3. Click on any two cards to flip them and reveal the images.
+4. If the images match, the cards will stay face up.
+If not, they will be flipped back after a short delay.
+5. Continue flipping cards until all pairs are found.
+6. The score and game status will be displayed at the top of the page.

 ## Files Description

 ### index.html